cmharlow/HydraMigration2016Winter/Docs/Collections/Hunt.md

 Descriptive metadata available on this class:

-- **dcterms:title** = title for the digital object, usually taken directly from the intellectual work title. => only display the intellectual work title via Solr for the time being.
+- **dcterms:title** = title for the digital object, usually taken directly from the intellectual work title. literal. => only display the intellectual work title via Solr for the time being.
 This is more for better management of Fedora objects in Fedora.
-- **dcterms:rightsHolder** = digital asset rights holder if they exist (none do at present for Huntington) => digital_rightsHolder
+- **dcterms:rightsHolder** = digital asset rights holder if they exist (none do at present for Huntington) [dcterms:Agent > external authority URI?] => digital_rightsHolder
 - **dcterms:description** = ENCODINGDESC/EDITORIALDECL/P => digital_tech_note
 - **dcterms:identifier** = FILEDESC/PUBLICATIONSTMT/IDNO => digital_identifier (this is the DLXS identifier, not the intellectual concept identifier)